YaelBenShalom/Mobile-Manipulation/README.md

 The results for this projects can be split into 3 categories:

-1. `Best` results - Planning and executing a motion without overshoot or steady-state error.
+1. `Best` results - Planning and executing a motion without overshoot or steady-state error.<br>

-2. `Overshoot` results - Planning and executing a motion with overshoot but without steady-state error.
+2. `Overshoot` results - Planning and executing a motion with overshoot but without steady-state error.<br>

-3. `NewTast` results - Planning and executing the trajectory with different start and finish configuration.
+3. `NewTast` results - Planning and executing the trajectory with different start and finish configuration.<br>

 ### Motion planning with different initial and final cube location: